Mortifis/DupChk/README.md

     -q turns off logging to /sbbs/data/logs (default is on)

 DupChk.js can also be run from within SBBS anywhere by a User with a Security Level greater 89.
-    From the command Shell EXEC ?DUPCHK  will invoke the dupchk script which, whenj run from the Command Shell does not require the system password (since it is required to ;EXEC) and will default to comparing Email Addresses.
+    From the command Shell EXEC ?DUPCHK  will invoke the dupchk.js script which, when run from the Command Shell, does not require the system password (since it is required to ;EXEC) and will default to comparing Email Addresses.

 DupChk.js is intended to compare user accounts and report any duplicate user base entries